Campaign audience guide

 The foundation of any effective marketing campaign strategy is to have a specific and defined audience of contacts.
 Creating a targeted audience list by utilizing important customer data, such as past purchase history, product engagement or site interaction, or loyalty or subscription data, can be an effective way to test your marketing performance.

 Files must have a .csv filename extension and must not exceed 5GB.
+Also note, though this is typically already the default, UTF-8 encoding is required for CSV files.

 You are not required to name your columns to Lob's naming convention, as you can easily map them in the Dashboard.
 However, any fields that use Lob's naming convention will be automatically mapped.
 The Lob naming convention for CSV column headers are indicated below in bold.